 US, UK, Canada sanction Iran's banks, petro-chem

-“There are no sanctions put in place by Britain or America for its occupation of Bahrain.
+Political analyst Chris Bambery told RT that the US and Britain are very selective in the use of sanctions.“There are no sanctions put in place by Britain or America for its occupation of Bahrain.
 There has been nothing done to pull the plug by Britain or America on the Saleh regime in Yemen which is murdering its own people.”